cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/_index.md

 +++
 title = "Agents"
-description = "This section covers how to work with Cloudify Agents and the supported OSs, installation, and operation instructions." weight = 60 alwaysopen = false
+description = "This section covers how to work with {{< param product_name >}} Agents and the supported OSs, installation, and operation instructions." weight = 60 alwaysopen = false
 +++